Traditional Swiss cuisine is more than chocolate and cheese. How many top Swiss dishes have you crossed off this list of regional favorites?

 The Swiss dishes which you can find all over Switzerland include, among others:

 - Cheese fondue – melted cheese with bread cubes.
-The bread cubes are picked up on the fork and swiveled in the melted cheese, which is served in a traditional ceramic fondue pot called caquelon.
+Pick up the bread cubes on the fork and swivel them in the cheese.
+The cheese comes in a traditional ceramic fondue pot called caquelon.

 - Raclette – melted cheese served with gschwellti (jacket potatoes), cocktail gherkins and onions, as well as pickled fruit.